vanguardbackup/vanguard/CONTRIBUTING.md

 ## Coding Standards

 Please ensure you write tests for any new functionality you add to the project.

-Generally we don't like PHP Doc Blocks so please avoid using them unless necessary.
+Additionally, use Laravel's translation helpers for any text so that the base language strings are in English and can be localized.

 We use Duster by Tighten to ensure a consistent code style across the project.
 You can run the code style fixer by running `./vendor/bin/duster fix` to resolve any issues.
 We do have a GitHub action that will automatically fix any code style issues on a pull requests and commits.

+## Adding Languages

+Vanguard defines its languages in `config/app.php` under the `available_languages` array.
+The array key must be an [ISO 639 language code](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes).

+To add a new language you simply need to define the language in the array mentioned above, and create the related .json file under the `/lang` path.
+We welcome all language contributions.

+For example, if you wanted to add Swedish, you would add `'sv' => 'Swedish'` to the config and create an `sv.json` file in the lang directory.
+Vanguard will automatically detect this new language and will let users choose it.